asyncapi/community/voting.md

 #### Check Status

 1. Anyone can add a `/check-vote` comment to an Issue or a Pull Request.
-2. The Git Vote bot creates a comment with an update on how many binding votes were provided and how much is missing to reach the passing threshold that is at least >50%  of the TSC members.
+2. The Git Vote bot creates a comment with an update on how many binding votes were provided. and how much the percentage requires to finish the voting process.

 ### Cancel Voting